A Strength & Power Training Decision Tree

 The SJ is also used to measure vertical lower-body vertical power (9, 10).
 Athletes start in a static, self-selected quarter position which is held for 3 seconds, with no further downward dipping allowed before jumping.
 This ensures any elastic energy is dissipated and eliminates the SSC effect on the vertical jump (10), so we can measure an athlete’s lower-body vertical power as a concentric movement only, from a static position, with no SSC involved.

-Eccentric Utilization Ratio
+Eccentric Utilisation Ratio

 This suggests that the athlete has an effective slow SSC in comparison to their lower-body vertical power from a static position.
 As such, power training which consists of no SSC, ballistic exercises, loaded plyometrics and maximum strength work would likely benefit this athlete.
-Ballistic exercises are defined as the explosive release of the body into the air, but the overall duration of the exercise is longer mainly due to an extended ground contact time, such as an SJ (Chandler 2018).
+Ballistic exercises are defined as the explosive release of the body into the air, but the overall duration of the exercise is longer mainly due to an extended ground contact time, such as an SJ (3).